ayooi/zmq-data-streaming/README.md

 immediate host.
 Another possibility might be simply to reserve ```tcp://``` endpoints for inter-host distribution and ```ipc://``` for local only distribution

+To begin with, we should probably only support ```tcp://```.
+There are two reasons for this.

+1. JeroMQ doesn't support ```ipc://``` so this will make Java and C++ inter-application communication impossible
+2. If that isn't a good enough reason, it would also complicate things that I just don't want to deal with at this point in time

 ## System Centralized vs. Distributed Host Centralized vs. True Decentralized

 An important question to answer is whether we should do a single DSL on the common host or something more distributed.
 We have two other options.
 Breaking up the DSL into an instance for each host or doing a true client side service discovery.
-We're pretty familiar with the concept of a System Centralized DSL so lets explore the other options:
+We're pretty familiar with the concept of a System Centralized DSL so let's explore the other options:

 ### Distributed Host Centralized

 * Each host has its own DSL deployed to it
 * Each DSL has to know of each other and share state.
-* This is a bit like the old host agents isn't it? and it kinda sucks because our hosts are not all the same
-* I think i'm abandoning the idea of a Distributed Host Centralized model as it kinda sucks

-##
+* TBC

 ## Procedure